-What is required of parents and students before beginning to use the Fast Forward program?
+What is required of parents and students before beginning to use the Advanced Opportunities program?

-Students and parents must sign the Fast Forward Participation Form before being eligible for state funding.
+Students and parents must sign the Advanced Opportunities Participation Form before being eligible for state funding.
 This form should be turned into the school district (please do not send this to the State Department).
 There are risks to taking advanced courses.
 The form outlines some of the potential risks so that the students and parents are aware before they commit to the course(s).

 One important thing to consider is that the student’s grade will be recorded on the student’s high school transcript if the state pays for the course, regardless of the course outcome.

 Students and parents also need to communicate with their school district to learn the school district’s policies and deadlines for participation in the program and registration in the state Advanced Opportunities portal for funding.

 To utilize the Advanced Opportunities funds, requests must be made through the student’s local school district.
 The student will be asked to fill out a participation form that will be kept at their school.
 Depending on local processes, the student may need to request funds for specific courses/exams through their Advanced Opportunities account, or the school coordinator will apply on their behalf.
 Check with your school’s Advanced Opportunities coordinator to learn more about local deadlines and procedures.